e-inwork-com/django-user-account-api/README.md

 # Django User Account API
-The template project for the Django REST Framework
+The template project for the REST API using Django

 ## Main Requirement
 ### All requirements will be automatically installed when run this application in Docker